the-events-calendar/the-events-calendar/readme.txt

 * Incorporated new Bulgarian translation files, courtesy of Nedko Ivanov
 * Incorporated new Chinese translation files, courtesy of Massound Huang
+* Incorporated new Indonesian translation files, courtesy of Didik Priyanto

 = 3.6.1 =